top of page

 • Close any extra programs you are running on your device so the only thing running is your video call.
 Also make sure no one else on your WiFi is streaming/doing anything that would contribute to poor internet connection.
 If you need to restart your WiFi router, this is the perfect time to do it!

-• Though not required, a back up device, headphones, a backup video calling platform (Skype/FaceTime) and a separate internet source (ethernet plug/WiFi/cellular data) are all nice to have handy just in case we ever need a quick fix (if this is a reasonable option for you).
+• Though not required, a back up device, headphones, a separate internet source (ethernet plug/WiFi/cellular data) are all nice to have handy just in case we ever need a quick fix (if this is a reasonable option for you).

 Audio